Mount Sinai Holy Church of America: Presiding bishops and presidents

-Bishop Joseph H. Bell, Sr. was Presiding Prelate and President from 2001 until December 2015.
+Joseph H. Bell, Sr. was Presiding Prelate and President from 2001 until December 2015.
 In 2001, Bell made history by becoming the first male president of the denomination.
 Prior to being elected to the presidency of MSHCA in February, 2001, Bishop Bell served the corporate church as its General Secretary and Secretary of the board of directors from 1982.
 Bell was the pastor of the Bethel Holy Church in New York City and served as jurisdictional bishop of the New York/New England district of the organization.
 Bell was accredited for the creation of national church "departments" that aimed to serve particular segments of the organization.
 Bishop Bell passed on December 17, 2015.

-Bishop Emanuel Holland assumed the office of Presiding Prelate and President of MSHCA upon the passing of the late Bishop Joseph H. Bell, Sr. on December 17, 2015.
+Emanuel Holland assumed the office of Presiding Prelate and President of MSHCA upon the passing of the late Bishop Joseph H. Bell, Sr. on December 17, 2015.
 His assumption of the presidency marks the first time in the church's history that a Bishop from the organization's Southern District took the office of President.

-Executive Structure

-The church has 5 corporate officers, which include the president, vice president, general secretary, financial secretary, and treasurer.
-There is a board of bishops.
-Assisting the bishops is a board of presbyteries, composed of the elders of the churches.
-The current Executive Officers of MSHCA include:
+Bishop Holland passed on October 7, 2023.